 Sentinel and Failover

-You’ve secured your data with RDB and AOF.
-But what if the server itself dies?
-Your application will still experience downtime.
-To prevent this, we use Redis Sentinel.
+You’ve secured your data with RDB and AOF, ensuring that if a server restarts, the data is not lost.
+But what if the server hardware itself dies or the network cable is severed?
+Your application will still experience downtime, unable to process writes or reads until manual intervention occurs.
+To prevent this single point of failure, we use Redis Sentinel.

 1. What is Sentinel?